-Ian is the longest serving of all of NBNi's management team, having joined a previous iteration of the company in 1989 from distinguished retailer House of Fraser.
-In 2002 he brought his vast IT experience to bear on the implementation of a new back office system for NBNi, and was subsequently asked to focus on the wider operational areas of the business.
+Ian is the longest serving of all of IPS UK's management team, having joined a previous iteration of the company in 1989 from distinguished retailer House of Fraser.
+In 2002 he brought his vast IT experience to bear on the implementation of a new back office system, and was subsequently asked to focus on the wider operational areas of the business.
 As part of this remit Ian ensures the day-to-day activities of the company are commercially effective, both for itself and for our client publishers.
-The finance team, which contains several highly experienced members of staff, also reports to him.

-David has led the Digital Services and IT department since 2010, ensuring NBNi keeps pace with the changing demands of the industry.
+David has led the Digital Services and IT department since 2010, ensuring IPS UK keeps pace with the changing demands of the industry.
 In addition to overseeing the entire technological infrastructure of the company he's also responsible for the development of our growing global ebook sales and distribution service, NBNi Fusion - a vital part of the future of the business.
-In 2015 David was nominated for The Bookseller's 'Digital Achiever of the Year Award' in recognition of the work he's done to bridge the gap between print and digital publishing.
+David sits on the BIC Digital Supply Chain Committee.
+In 2015 he was nominated for The Bookseller's 'Digital Achiever of the Year Award' in recognition of the work he's done to bridge the gap between print and digital publishing.

 Juliette has been with the company since 1994 and thoroughly understands the importance of the personal link between publishers and distribution.
-Her role involves the management, induction and implementation of new publishers into the business as well as the management of the customer services, orders and publisher services teams.
+Her role involves implementation of new publishers into the operational side of the business, as well as the management of the customer services, orders and publisher services teams.
 Before working in distribution Juliette was a Department Manager at Waterstones, and as a result has acquired valuable industry experience in everything from retail to returns.

 Distribution isn’t just what we do – it’s deeply ingrained in who we are.
 We’ve been distributing in one form or another for four decades now, distilling this experience into every aspect of our business since publisher Macdonald & Evans first opened their book distribution warehouse in Plymouth back in 1976.